 Chinese Mainland Acceleration and Sec-CMA 1.0 | Legacy versions that do not support China Mobile lines. | We do not recommend purchasing new instances.
 We recommend that you upgrade to Sec-CMA 2.0.
 Contact your account manager to activate the upgrade. |

-Server deployment region | User source | Service requirements | Recommended edition |
+Server location | User Source | Business requirements | Recommended edition |

-The Chinese mainland | The Chinese mainland and outside the Chinese mainland | General DDoS protection. | Anti-DDoS Proxy (Chinese Mainland) - Profession |
+The Chinese mainland | the Chinese mainland and outside the Chinese mainland | General-purpose DDoS protection. | Anti-DDoS Proxy (Chinese Mainland) - Profession |

-Outside the Chinese mainland | Outside the Chinese mainland | Cross-border access acceleration is not required. | Anti-DDoS Proxy (Outside Chinese Mainland) - Insurance or Unlimited |
+Outside the Chinese mainland | Outside the Chinese mainland only | No cross-border acceleration needed. | Anti-DDoS Proxy (Outside Chinese Mainland) -Insurance or Unlimited |

-Outside the Chinese mainland | The Chinese mainland | Cross-border access acceleration is required to ensure low latency and stability. | Anti-DDoS Proxy (Outside Chinese Mainland) - Sec-CMA 2.0 |
+Outside the Chinese mainland | the Chinese mainland | Requires cross-border acceleration to ensure low latency and stability. | Anti-DDoS Proxy (Outside Chinese Mainland)-Sec-CMA 2.0 |

-Outside the Chinese mainland | The Chinese mainland and outside the Chinese mainland | You need to accelerate cross-border access and serve users from outside the Chinese mainland without migrating your servers. | Combined purchase:
+Outside the Chinese mainland | the Chinese mainland and outside the Chinese mainland | Must meet cross-border acceleration needs without migrating servers, while also supporting access from outside the Chinese mainland. | Combined purchase:

 |

-Outside the Chinese mainland | The Chinese mainland and outside the Chinese mainland | You can migrate your service to different servers based on the user source to enable access across borders.
-After migration, users from different regions are served by servers and protection editions located in their respective regions. |
+Outside the Chinese mainland | within and outside the Chinese mainland | Servers can be migrated by user region to enable cross-border access.
+After migration, users in different regions access services hosted in their respective regions and protected by matching editions. |

 |

-Purchase an Anti-DDoS Proxy instance
+Purchase Anti-DDoS Pro or Anti-DDoS Premium instance

-Go to the purchase page
+Open the purchase page

-Anti-DDoS Proxy (Chinese Mainland) - Profession
+Anti-DDoS Proxy (Chinese Mainland)-Profession

-Professional Description:
+Professional Description

-Connection type: DNS redirection.
+Connection type: DNS diversion.

 Resource reservation: 1 exclusive IP address.